YuviiOza/Case-study-Analysis/README.md

-**Northwind Trading Case Study Analysis** <br>
+# Northwind Trading: Sales Decline Case Study
-This repository contains a comprehensive analysis of Northwind Trading’s recent sales decline, focusing on understanding the root causes through both qualitative and quantitative data analysis.
-The case study examines key metrics, customer feedback, and root cause diagnostics to provide actionable insights.

-**Repository Contents**<br>
-**Final Case Study Report** This document contains the complete analysis, including background, methodology, findings, and recommendations.
-It provides an in-depth look at the sales decline, user complaints, and the impact of recent website changes.

-**Customer Complaints Data** A dataset containing customer feedback used for qualitative analysis.
-This data includes categorized complaints, which were instrumental in identifying common issues affecting customer satisfaction, such as frustrations with the checkout process and the new website design.

-**Sales Data** An Excel sheet with quantitative sales data for February and March.
-This file was used to assess the monthly decline in sales metrics, including total sales value, number of transactions, and average transaction values.

-**Analysis Summary**<br>
-Northwind Trading’s sales decline is attributed to changes in the website design and checkout process, where mandatory registration for data collection created friction for users.
-This repository documents the findings, with both qualitative and quantitative insights demonstrating the significant impact on user experience and overall sales performance.
+This repository contains a comprehensive case study analyzing the sales decline at Northwind Trading, an eCommerce company, following a website redesign.
+The study provides both qualitative and quantitative insights to identify root causes and recommend solutions.

-**Key Findings**<br>
+## **Key Highlights**

-**Quantitative Analysis:** A 43% decrease in total sales value and a 37% drop in total transactions were observed from February to March.
-Qualitative Analysis: Customer complaints indicated frustration with the new checkout requirements and complex design, with over half of the complaints focused on the checkout experience.
+1. **Problem Identification**:
+   - Sales dropped by 43% in March compared to February.
+   - Key customer complaints about the checkout process, new design, and slower website speed.

+2. **Quantitative Analysis**:
+   - Comparison of sales performance metrics (sales value, transactions, average transaction value).
+   - 37% reduction in total transactions and 10% drop in website visits.

+3. **Qualitative Analysis**:
+   - Analysis of customer feedback, highlighting issues with the mandatory registration during checkout.

+4. **Root Cause Analysis**:
-**Root Cause: **The marketing team’s data collection requirement was identified as a primary factor contributing to user frustration and increased checkout abandonment.
+   - Identified mandatory registration for marketing data collection as the primary reason for increased cart abandonment.

-**Recommendations**<br>
+5. **Stakeholder Mapping**:
+   - Power-interest grid analysis of stakeholders, including customers, marketing team, and development team.

+6. **Recommendations**:
-Simplify the checkout process by minimizing data collection requirements to reduce friction.
+   - Simplify the checkout process by minimizing or delaying data collection.
-Consider delaying data collection to a post-purchase step to improve the user experience and retain customers.
-Usage
+   - Optimize website performance to improve user experience.

+## **Content Overview**

+- **Problem Identification and Stakeholder Analysis**:
+  Highlights the key issues and roles of various stakeholders.

+- **Quantitative and Qualitative Analysis**:
+  Detailed performance metrics and customer feedback insights.

+- **Root Cause Diagnosis**:
+  Identifies the primary reasons behind the sales decline.

+- **Recommendations**:
+  Actionable steps to address the identified issues and improve sales.